Former Fed Explains Blueface's Attempted Murder Charge. Will He Beat The Case?

 Shoots into the vehicle.

-Face on the street outside a Vegas nightclub when a white pickup truck drives by.
+Face on the street outside of Vegas nightclub when a white pickup truck drives by.

 He then pulls out his gun and fires multiple shots in the driver's direction, who swerves across the road while trying to dodge the bullets.

-Blueface is facing charges of felony attempted murder with the use of a weapon and discharging a gun into a vehicle.
+Blueface is facing charges of felony attempted murder with the use of a weapon and discharging the gun into a vehicle.

-The rapper's on again off again girlfriend Krayshawn Rock was also present and looked on confused as a reported six to eight officers detained Blueface.
+The rapper's on-again off-again girlfriend, Cray Sean Rock, was also present and looked on confused as reported six to eight officers detained Blueface.

 Krishan Rock posted a video of her with Blueface just hours prior to the arrest as they shared a kiss in the clip.